msgokul/F1_racing/README.md

   <b>Bronze Layer (Raw Data)</b>: Raw datasets in the csv and json format downloaded from Ergast API were ingested and stored .
   </li>
   <li>
-  <b>Silver Layer (Processed Data)</b>: The raw datasets from the Bronze Layer were invoked in this layer and simple data pre-processing techniques like handing null entries, standardizing formats, type formatting and so on were applied.
+  <b>Silver Layer (Processed Data)</b>: The raw datasets from the Bronze Layer were invoked in this layer and simple data pre-processing techniques like handing null entries, standardizing formats, type formatting and so on were applied The processed datasets were stored in <b>Parquet format</b>.
   </li>
   <li>
   <b>Gold Layer (Transformed Data)</b>: The processed datasets from the Silver Layer were invoked in this layer and applied transformation techinques like aggregation, joining, model structuring were applied in order to produce meaningful reports.
+The transformed data were stored in <b>Delta Lake</b> which supports ACID transactions, time travel and stores audit logs.
   </li>
 </ol>

-### Datsets
+### Datasets

 The image below depicts the Entity Relationship Duiagram of the datasets.
 The data model follows a structured approach based on an Entity Relationship Diagram (ERD) to ensure seamless data integration and analysis.